 SALA 5 La llegada de la bebida de chocolate a Europa (Room 5 — The Arrival of Chocolate in Europe)

 SALA 6 Historia del chocolate de 1800 d.
 C a la actualidad (Room 6 — History of Chocolate from 1800 to the Present)

 But there’s more.
 A group of locals do re-enactments of a Mayan ceremony to the rain god Chaac.
 I had no idea such a thing occurred every 20 minutes and as I walked from the first exhibition room toward the second I saw a man in costume (feather headdress, painted face, etc. etc.) and it dawned on me that there must be some kind of show to watch.
 As I approached him he told me (in Spanish) that there would be a ceremony in 10 minutes.
 What kind of ceremony, I wondered, but asked no questions.
-Well, the website gives the skinny so let me purvey that information here for your instruction:
+When I consulted the organizational website after the experience I found the following text (translated from Spanish by Yours Truly):

 One of our most special moments is a ceremony in honor of the god Chaac.

 The Mayan world is among the most developed cultures with regard to spirituality and situating the human being in the Cosmos.

 Guided by a sack’be (white road) we connect with Mother Earth as we pass through the jungle and end at the altar, where a Mayan priest will lead a Mayan ceremony that has been done since time immemorial to ask the god Chaac, the giver of rain, to grant his blessing so that the milpa [field of corn, beans and squash] can grow and develop.